awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/tensorflow-lite-component.md

   `UseInstaller`
 <a name="ml-config-useinstaller-desc-tfl"></a>\(Optional\) String value that defines whether to use the installer script in this component to install TensorFlow Lite and its dependencies\.
 Supported values are `true` and `false`\.   <a name="ml-config-useinstaller-libraries-tfl"></a>

 Set this value to `false` if you want to use a custom script for TensorFlow Lite installation, or if you want to include runtime dependencies in a pre\-built Linux image\.
-To use this component with the AWS\-provided TensorFlow Lite inference components, you will need to install the following libraries, including any dependencies, and make them available the to default Greengrass system user\.
+To use this component with the AWS\-provided TensorFlow Lite inference components, install the following libraries, including any dependencies, and make them available to the system user, such as `ggc_user`, that runs the ML components\.
 + [Python](https://www.python.org/downloads/) 3\.8 or later, including `pip` for your version of Python
 + [TensorFlow Lite](https://www.tensorflow.org/lite/guide/python) v2\.5\.0
 + [NumPy](https://numpy.org/install/)